bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 incorrect property value.

-No matter what kind of problem you have in your code, you have to systematically use the diagnostic developer tools to figure out what\'s going on.
+No matter what kind of problem you have in your code, you have to systematically use the diagnostic developer tools to figure out what&apos;s going on.

 But what about combining different developer tools?